aftabgithub1/Paravel_E-commerce/README.md

 # Paravel
 This is my first Laravel E-commerce project.
-It is still in progrss.
+It is still in progress.

 ## PacKages used in thid project